since1968/stat-blocks/homebrewery/src/hoplite.markdown

 # Fighter Archetypes

 ### Hoplite
 Fighters who aspire to this archetype seek more than adventure and gold; they seek glory in victory.
-Lightly armored experts in close quarters fighting, hoplites disfavor ranged weapons unless thrown.
+Lightly armored experts in close quarters fighting, hoplites value honor and disfavor ranged weapons unless thrown.

 _"There are no pacts between lions and men."_